 - 1. Cut down on fat.
 Many of our foods are loaded with fat.
 Changing to lower fat foods can be an easy way to help lower your bad cholesterol. - Choose nonfat or low-fat foods and milk.
 Choose foods that have little or no saturated fat.
 Skip fried food. - Read food labels.
-Avoid food with trans fat (hydrogenated oils).
+Avoid food with trans fat (hydrogenated oils). - Fill up on whole grains, lean protein, and fruits and vegetables.
+(Aim for 5-9 servings of fruits and vegetables a day.)

-- Fill up on whole grains, lean protein, and fruits and vegetables.
-(Aim for 5-9 servings of fruits and vegetables a day.) - 2.
-Get fit.
+- 2. Get fit.
 Try to get at least 60 minutes of exercise a day.
-Aerobic exercise (like walking, running, swimming, roller blading, or basketball) is the best way to keep your heart in great shape.
-Also: - Join a sports team at school or at the community center. - 3.
+Aerobic exercise (like walking, running, swimming, roller blading, or basketball) is the best way to keep your heart in great shape. - Join a sports team at school or at the community center. - Find a friend to jog, bike, shoot hoops, or play tennis with. - 3.
 Don't use tobacco.
 Cigarettes, cigars, and chewing tobacco increase your chances of heart disease by lowering your good cholesterol. - Call your doctor or nurse practitioner for help quitting. - The California Smokers' Helpline is a free service made for teens to help you kick the habit.
 Call 1-800-NO-BUTTS to get help. - Visit "Quit Smoking" at kp.org/quitsmoking